zesterer/pollster/README.md

 ## Comparison with `futures::executor::block_on`

 `pollster` does approximately the same thing as the `block_on` function from the `futures` crate.
 If you already have `futures` in your dependency tree, you might as well use it instead. `pollster` is primarily for applications that don't care to pull all of `futures` or another runtime like `tokio` into their dependency tree for the sake of evaluating simple futures.

+## Minimum Supported Rust Version (MSRV) Policy

+Current MSRV: `1.69.0`

+`pollster` has a policy of supporting compiler versions that are at least 18 months old.
+The crate *may* compile with older compilers, but this is not guaranteed.